Islamic Studies Minor

 All students are strongly encouraged to spend a minimum of one semester abroad in a program approved by both Islamic Studies and Swarthmore's Office of Foreign Study.

 To complete an honors minor in Islamic studies, a student must have completed all the course requirements for the interdisciplinary minor listed above.
 Students are encouraged to take a 2-credit honors seminar in an Islamic studies topic in either their junior or senior year.
 Honors students are required to complete a 2-credit thesis under program supervision that will count toward the minimum of 5 credits required for the interdisciplinary minor or take a 2-credit Islamic Studies honors seminar.
-Students normally enroll for the thesis (ISLM 180) in the fall semester and in the spring semester of the senior year.
+Students normally enroll for the thesis (ISLM 180) in the fall semester (1-credit), and in the spring semester (1-credit) of the senior year.
 The honors examination will address the themes explored in the 2-credit thesis or the 2-credit Islamic Studies honors seminar.

 Students are invited to consider a special major in Islamic studies in consultation with members of the Islamic Studies Committee.
 The proposal should include the above requirements and should provide a list of the courses.

-Courses Eligible for Islamic Studies Credit
+Courses Eligible for the Islamic Studies Program

 This list will be affected by sabbatical leaves and changes in faculty appointments.